About the course

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Specifically, Oxford is widely acknowledged to contain one of the leading groups of ancient philosophers in the world.
-Ancient philosophy at Oxford is ranked top in the Philosophical Gourmet Report’s breakdown of programmes by speciality and the faculty attracts and selects the best possible national and international scholars in the subject.
+Ancient philosophy at Oxford is still ranked top in the most recent Philosophical Gourmet Report’s breakdown of programmes by speciality (2021-22) and the faculty attracts and selects the best possible national and international scholars in the subject.

 The Philosophy Centre also contains the department's library, with over 25,000 volumes, a collection of approximately 80 periodicals, online access to many philosophical databases, and librarians trained in the specific bibliographic needs of philosophers.
 Many college libraries also have extensive holdings in philosophy.

-The annual Nellie Wallace Lectures, which are shared between the Faculty of Classics and the Faculty of Philosophy, enable scholars from outside the University to visit Oxford in order to lecture and conduct seminars in a subject in the field of Literae Humaniores.
+In some years the Faculty of Classics and Faculty of Philosophy jointly offer the Nellie Wallace lectures, which enable scholars from outside the University to visit Oxford in order to lecture and conduct seminars in a subject in the field of Literae Humaniores.

 There are no compulsory elements of this course that entail additional costs beyond fees and living costs.
 However, as part of your course requirements, you may need to choose a dissertation, a project or a thesis topic.
 Please note that, depending on your choice of topic and the research required to complete it, you may incur additional expenses, such as travel expenses, research expenses, and field trips.
 You will need to meet these additional costs, although you may be able to apply for small grants from your department and/or college to help you cover some of these expenses.